Archethought/Archethought.github.io/products/index.md

 ## Platform Summary
 Archethought solves indoor positioning (micro-location) problems by locating people and assets with high accuracy.
-Using tools developed for space exploration, Archethought Shepherd™ innovates by combining open source sensor systems with cloud-based algorithms to capture, process and visually display locations and tracks.
+Using tools developed for space exploration, Archethought Smart Venue™ innovates by combining open source sensor systems with cloud-based algorithms to capture, process and visually display locations and tracks.

 ## Problems